easybuilders/easybuild-docs/docs/containers.md

 !!! note
     You can specify each of these configuration options either as options to the `eb` command,
-    via the equivalent `$EASYBUILD_CONTAINER*` environment variable, or via an EasyBuild configuration file; see [Supported configuration types][configuration_types].
+    via the equivalent `$SIMPLEBUILD_CONTAINER*` environment variable, or via an SimpleBuild configuration file; see [Supported configuration types][configuration_types].

 ### Location for generated container recipes & images {: #containers_cfg_path }

 *(`--containerpath`)*

-To control the location where EasyBuild will put generated container recipes & images, use the `--containerpath` configuration setting.
-Next to providing this as an option to the `eb` command, you can also define the `$EASYBUILD_CONTAINERPATH` environment variable or specify `containerpath` in an EasyBuild configuration file.
+To control the location where SimpleBuild will put generated container recipes & images, use the `--containerpath` configuration setting.
+Next to providing this as an option to the `eb` command, you can also define the `$SIMPLEBUILD_CONTAINERPATH` environment variable or specify `containerpath` in an SimpleBuild configuration file.

-The default value for this location is `$HOME/.local/easybuild/containers`, unless the `--prefix` configuration setting was provided, in which case it becomes `<prefix>/containers` (see [Overall prefix path][prefix]).
+The default value for this location is `$HOME/.local/simplebuild/containers`, unless the `--prefix` configuration setting was provided, in which case it becomes `<prefix>/containers` (see [Overall prefix path][prefix]).